dista/nginx-g-streaming/README.md

 ## features
 * Orignal ngx-rtmp-module features
-* Http/flv live streaming output support
+* Http-flv live streaming output support
   * standard http output, any http function that nginx already has can be used(such as http2)
   * same ref-count shared memory management, low memory usage
-  * http/flv play will trigger other rtmp module(such as relay), except live module
+  * http-flv play will trigger other rtmp module(such as relay), except live module
   * gop cache for quick play start

 ## Build